-- DO NOT engage in any employment (either on or off campus) without prior authorization from your J program sponsor
+- DO NOT engage in any off-campus employment without prior authorization from your J program sponsor

-- Notify the Center for Global Engagement if you intend to transfer from TCNJ to another school within the U.S.
+- Notify the A. Family Center for Global Engagement if you intend to transfer from TCNJ to another school within the U.S.

-- Keep the Center for Global Engagement informed of your current residential U.S. address at all times and within 10 days of any move
+- Keep the Ar.
+Family Center for Global Engagement informed of your current residential U.S. address at all times and within 10 days of any move

-- Notify the Center for Global Engagement if your J-2 dependent spouse or children arrive in the U.S.
+- Notify the A. Family Center for Global Engagement if your J-2 dependent spouse or children arrive in the U.S.

-Failure to comply with government regulations could result in serious consequences including removal (deportation) from the US .
-For this reason, we strongly urge you to contact the Center for Global Engagement (Green hall, room 111) or email email@example.com if you have questions.
+Failure to comply with government regulations could result in serious consequences including removal from the US.
+For this reason, we strongly urge you to contact the Arlotto Family Center for Global Engagement (Roscoe West 202) or email email@example.com if you have questions.
 We want you to avoid difficulty and have a productive and enjoyable program while at The College of New Jersey.